Professional practice

 Chris undertakes commercial litigation in the Commercial Court and also in the Chancery Division involving all aspects of his practice.
 He is also an experienced Court of Appeal advocate both on substantive appeals and applications for permission to appeal.
 Reported cases, and some other typical cases in recent years, include:

-Naibu –v- Pinsent Masons [2020] EWHC 2719: Chris is instructed on behalf of the 2nd Defendant in this claim for damages in excess of £180,000,000.
-The vast majority of the claims advanced have recently been struck out on the basis that they were claims for reflective losses.
+Naibu –v- Pinsent Masons [2020] EWHC 2719: Chris was instructed on behalf of the 2nd Defendant in this claim for damages in excess of £180,000,000.
+The vast majority of the claims advanced were struck out on the basis that they were claims for reflective losses.

 O -v- J: Chris is instructed on behalf of the buyers in relation to this dispute concerning warranty claims relating to a semi submersible drilling rig.